pagezero-dev/pagezero/README.md

 | CLOUDFLARE_DATABASE_ID_PREVIEW    | Cloudflare D1 preview database ID    |
 | CLOUDFLARE_ACCOUNT_ID             | Your Cloudflare account ID           |

-> ℹ️ Database ID's can be obtained through the Cloudflare dashboard, under "Storage & Databases / D1 SQL Database"
+> ℹ️ Database ID's can be obtained through the Cloudflare dashboard under "Storage & Databases / D1 SQL Database"

-> ℹ️ Cloudflare account ID can be obtained through the Cloudflare dashboard, under "Compute (Workers) / Workers & Pages" in the right sidebar
+> ℹ️ Cloudflare account ID can be obtained through the Cloudflare dashboard under "Compute (Workers) / Workers & Pages" in the right sidebar

 In "Settings / Secrets and variables / Actions" set the following SECRETS: